NinadKavimandan/dotnetted/README.md

 # dotnetted

-<p> This repo contains various sample projects built for .NET Core. </br>
+<p> This repo contains various sample projects built for .NET Core </br>
 To deploy these to azure (web apps for now), <code>deployer.bat</code>  is added.
 (Works on windows machine only) </p>

 ## How to deploy to your existing azure web app?